-The enthusiasm amongst young entrepreneurs reached the peak when Mr. Modi had announced that the government would bring a scheme to promote startups in the country.
-A ray of hope arose among the young entrepreneurs inhibiting huge confidence in them and the students felt that now their career is secure with the government participation.
+The enthusiasm amongst young entrepreneurs reached a peak when Mr. Modi had announced that the government would bring a scheme to promote startups in the country.
+A ray of hope arose among the young entrepreneurs inhibiting huge confidence in them and the students felt that now their career is secure with government participation.

-Later, thousands of dreams shattered when on 17 February 2016 the government published a notification identifying the criteria for eligibility of company as a startup.
+Later, thousands of dreams shattered when on 17 February 2016 the government published a notification identifying the criteria for eligibility of the company as a startup.
 Why?
 This can be only understood after going through the complete eligibility criteria laid under the Startup India venture by the government.
 It shouldn’t be forgotten that no eligibility means no benefits.

 Below is the complete guide for young businesses and entrepreneurs on the eligibility criteria for the Startup India policy:

-1. Must be a Private Company, LLP or Partnership Firm
+1. Must be a Private Company, LLP, or Partnership Firm

 2. Must Not be Formed by Restructuring